TimMatthis/V02Maximizer/README.md

-# VO2 Maximiser — Personalized VO2max Insights (Prototype)
+# Performance Maximizer — Personalized Performance Insights (Prototype)

-Interactive React + TypeScript prototype that explores how training, recovery, and lifestyle factors shape VO2max using explainability-style visuals (waterfall/force plots) and a simple online-learning simulation.
+Interactive React + TypeScript prototype that explores how training, recovery, and lifestyle factors shape VO2max and power output using explainability-style visuals (waterfall/force plots) and a simple online-learning simulation.
 Built with Vite and Tailwind CSS.

 A Rolls Data and AI in Australia collaboration.